x01Jin/maimaimai/README.md

 ### Arcade Sessions

 Perfect for maimai arcade gatherings where multiple players share a single cabinet.
 Players can line up and wait their turn in an organized manner.

-### Tournaments

-Useful for organizing small-scale maimai tournaments or competitions with structured match progression.

-### Practice Sessions

-Great for practice sessions where players want to take turns and track who's next without confusion.

 ## 🤝 Contributing